asr4memory/asr-christian/README.md

 * [x] Set up High-Perfomance cluster
 * [x] Submit evaluation job for baseline whisper model
-* [x] prepare code for hyperparameter optimization (from Week 1) => Collator Function had to be adapted as Ray Tune datasets changed created a numpy object which could not be processed from HF tokenizer.pad class
+* [x] prepare code for hyperparameter optimization (from Week 1) => Collator Function had to be adapted as Ray Tune datasets created a numpy object which could not be processed from HF tokenizer.pad class

 Next steps:
 * [ ] Evaluate Baseline model (WhisperX e.g.) on test set to directly compare performance with fine-tuned model